 Acutis language manual

-An Acutis template is parsed as three basic building blocks:
+An Acutis template is made of two basic building blocks:

 - Text, which is rendered as-is.